AP VoteCast: Trump a dominant force on voters' minds

 Non-white voters cast ballots for Democrats by a roughly 3-to-1 margin.

-Democrats need to gain a net of at least 23 seats in the House and two seats in the Senate to win majorities in the respective chambers.
+Democrats needed to gain a net of at least 23 seats in the House and two seats in the Senate to win majorities in the respective chambers.
+They were on track to secure the first, but it was Republicans who won the night for the statewide seats.

 Ahead of the election, both parties claimed the emotionally charged debate over the confirmation of Supreme Court Justice Brett Kavanaugh would motivate their supporters to turn out.
 Kavanaugh faced multiple allegations of sexual misconduct from his youth that he denied.